lapinell/wakeupapp/README.md

 For example:
   create-react-app my-react-app

-Run create-react-app --help to see all options., , .
+Run create-react-app --help to see all options.
-# Wake Up App